Why We Eat Healthy Fats

 Dinner: Pasta with ready made pasta sauce and maybe some ice-cream for dessert.

 Looking back, I remember days when my diet looked something like that.
-So many calories and zero nutrition.

 The Human Cell